jodaelliott/mp2qe/README.md

   - Check the output <code>mp-xxxx.pwi</code> input file for obvious errors
  - Launch Quantum Espresso
    - <code>mpirun -np 4 pw.x -inp mp-xxxx.pwi</code>

+## WARNING

+Do not push updates of this code that contain your personal Materials Project API key: "Please keep your API key safe and you should never share your key with anyone.
+If your key is compromised, you can regenerate the key again by visiting your dashboard page."

 All the best,
 Josh